 Sexual exploitation means attempting, taking, or threatening to take, nonconsensual sexual advantage of another person.
-Examples include:
+Examples include41:

 - (a) Engaging in the following conduct without the knowledge and consent of all participants: - 1.
-Observing, recording, or photographing private body parts or sexual activity of the complainant.
+Observing, recording, or photographing private body parts or sexual activity of the complainant. - 2.
+Allowing another person to observe, record, or photograph sexual activity or private body parts of the complainant. - 3.
+Otherwise distributing recordings, photographs, or other images of the sexual activity or private body parts of the complainant.